fabio-osti/IdentityPortunusAdiutor/README.md

  - **URI:** The URI address of the server.
 Defaults to `smtp://localhost:2525`.
  - **User:** The username for authentication with the server.
 Defaults to `null`.
  - **Password:** The user password for authentication with the server.
 Defaults to `null`.
- - **emailValidationEndpoint:** The app's endpoint for email validation.
-Defaults to `http://localhost:8080/Authorization/ValidateEmail?token=`.
+ - **Email Validation Endpoint:** The app's endpoint for email validation.
+Defaults to `http://localhost:8080/Authorization/ConfirmEmail?token=`.
- - **passwordRedefinitionEndpoint:** The app's endpoint for email redefinition.
-Defaults to `http://localhost:8080/Authorization/RedefinePassword?token=`
+ - **Password Redefinition Endpoint:** The app's endpoint for email redefinition.
+Defaults to `http://localhost:8080/Authorization/RedefinePassword?token=`.

 The endpoints should have the token as the last parameter so that it may be appendended by this class.